-The array of services described below is provided under Louisiana Children's Choice (CC) waiver program in accordance with the plan of care (POC), in addition to all regular Medicaid State Plan services.
-This person-centered plan is designed cooperatively by the support coordinator, the beneficiary, and members of the beneficiary's support network, which may include family members, service providers, appropriate professionals, and other individuals who best know the beneficiary.
-The POC should include all paid and unpaid services that are necessary to support the beneficiary in their home and promote greater independence.
+The array of services described below is provided under Louisiana Children's Choice in accordance with the plan of care (POC), in addition to all regular Medicaid State Plan services.
+This person-centered plan is designed cooperatively by the support coordinator, the beneficiary, and members of the beneficiary's support network, which may include family members, service providers, appropriate professionals, and other individuals who know the beneficiary best.
+The plan should contain all paid and unpaid services that are necessary to support the beneficiary in his/her home and promote greater independence.

-Beneficiaries must receive at least one CC waiver service every 30 days.
-The cost of waiver services, including support coordination and the administrative fees for the self-direction option, if selected, cannot exceed the annual service cap.
+Beneficiaries must receive at least one Louisiana Children's Choice Waiver service every 30 days.
+The cost of waiver services, including support coordination provided under Louisiana Children's Choice and the administrative fees for the self-direction option, if selected, cannot exceed the annual service cap.
 (See Appendix E for service cap and rate information.)
 Within the annual service cap, the beneficiary and family, together with the support coordinator, will have the flexibility within the scope of the waiver to select the type and amount of services consistent with the beneficiary's health and welfare needs.
-This annual cap refers to the cost of approved services provided during the 12-month period addressed in the beneficiary's POC.
-This limit is not defined by waiver, calendar, or state fiscal year, but rather by the specific 12-month period during which the approved POC is in effect.
-Should the POC be amended during the 12-month period, the annual service cap continues to apply for the duration of the original 12 months.
+This annual cap refers to the cost of approved services provided during the 12 month period addressed in the beneficiary's POC.
+This limit is not defined by waiver year, calendar year or state fiscal year, but rather by the specific 12 months during which the approved POC is in effect.
+Should the POC be amended during the 12 month period, the annual service cap continues to apply for the duration of the original 12 months.

-CC services may be utilized to supplement Early and Periodic Diagnostic, Screening and Treatment (EPSDT) services that are prior approved as medically necessary.
+Children's Choice services may be utilized to supplement Early and Periodic Diagnosis, Screening and Treatment (EPSDT) services that are prior approved as medically necessary.

-CC services cannot be provided in a school setting.
-Services provided through a program funded under the Individuals with Disabilities Education Act (IDEA) must be utilized before accessing CC therapy services.
+Children's Choice services cannot be provided in a school setting.
+Services provided through a program funded under the Individuals with Disabilities Education Act (IDEA) must be utilized before accessing Children's Choice therapy services.